-PIM 115 Material Requirements Planning for Manufacturing /1 cr. hr./ 1 period (1 lec.)
+PIM 115 Material and Capacity Requirements Planning for Manufacturing /1 cr. hr./1 period (1 lec.)

-Techniques and concepts used in Material Requirements Planning (MRP) for manufacturing planning and control systems.
-Includes concepts of MRP and its relationship to the total field of production and inventory control, inputs and outputs to the system, and system selection and design.
+Techniques and concepts used in Material and Capacity Requirements Planning (M&CRP) for manufacturing planning control systems.
+Includes concepts of M&CRP and their relationship to the total field of production and inventory control, inputs and outputs to the system, and system selection and design.
+Candidates for APICS Material and Capacity Requirements Planning certification examination will find this course valuable.

 PIM 120 Just-In-Time for Manufacturing /1 cr. hr./1 period (1 lec.)
+Prerequisite: None.